CP Factor Model for Dynamic Tensors: Applications

-For the non-business day series, the estimated loading vectors $(\ba_{11},\ldots, \ba_{14})$ (related to pick-up locations), $(\ba_{21},\ldots, \ba_{24})$ (related to drop-off locations), $(\ba_{31},\ldots, \ba_{34})$ (on the hour of day dimensions) are showed in Figures \ref{fig:pickup-non}, \ref{fig:dropoff-non}, and Table \ref{loading.3non}, respectively.
-The pick-up and drop-off locations that heavily load on Factors 1, 3, 4 are similar to that for Factors 3, 2, 4 in the business day series.
-The daytime hours load on Factors 1 and 3, and the night life hours from 12am to 4am load on Factor 4.
-As for the second factor, it loads heavily on midtown area for pick-up, on the lower west side near Chelsea (with many restaurants and bars) for drop-off, on the morning/afternoon hours between 8am to 4pm as the dominating periods.
+The pick-up and drop-off locations that heavily load on Factors 1, 3, 4 are similar to that for Factors 1, 3, 4 in the business day series.
+The daytime hours load on Factors 3 and 4, and the night life hours from 12am to 4am load on Factor 1.
+As for the second factor, it loads heavily on midtown area for pick-up, on the lower west side near Chelsea (with many restaurants and bars) for drop-off, on the afternoon/evening hours between 1pm to 8pm as the dominating periods.

 We remark that this example is just for illustration and showcasing the interpretation of the proposed tensor factor model.
-We note that for the TFM-tucker model, one needs to identify a proper representation of the loading space in order to interpret the model.
-In \cite{chen2021factor}, varimax rotation was used to find the most sparse loading matrix representation to model interpretation.
+Again we note that for the TFM-tucker model, one needs to identify a proper representation of the loading space in order to interpret the model.
+In \cite{chen2022factor}, varimax rotation was used to find the most sparse loading matrix representation to model interpretation.
 For TFM-cp, the model is unique hence interpretation can be made directly.
 Interpretation is impossible for the vector factor model in such a high dimensional case.